-At the top of my website I state “You fall apart just to put things back together the way you want them“.
+At the top of my website I used to state “You fall apart just to put things back together with the way you want them“.
 And now while running up a ridge in the Bridger Range I am beginning to understand what I so carelessly posted.

 Little did I know that last weekend’s Barking Spider was the “You fall apart” part.
 And for most of the middle of the race I did just that, I fell completely apart.
 As I neared the finish line I decided to try and make the most of it and at least salvage a good finish.
 I had been pushing the “surge” button with no luck so far but something inside told me to try again.
 The race up until now was just water under the bridge.